hiroyasuakada/Mask-RCNN-Detectron2-for-Human-Extraction/README.md

 Please see examples of extracting "humans and handbags" below.

-if you want to extract other objects or only humans, please edit [this line](https://github.com/hiroyasuakada/Mask-RCNN-Detectron2-for-Object-Extraction/blob/44d9d90fd9ff50df769c11bfe06a6ce15afd5bef/detectron2_repo_with_revision/detectron2/utils/visualizer.py#L623) accordingly.
+If you want to extract other objects or only humans, please edit [this line](https://github.com/hiroyasuakada/Mask-RCNN-Detectron2-for-Object-Extraction/blob/44d9d90fd9ff50df769c11bfe06a6ce15afd5bef/detectron2_repo_with_revision/detectron2/utils/visualizer.py#L623) accordingly.

 ## Demo